 As a gestational surrogate, you will be dedicating at least a year of your life to produce life’s most precious gift for a person or couple who are unable to have children on their own.
-Because you commit to them, intended parents commit to you as well with surrogate mother compensation.
+Because you commit to them, intended parents commit to you as well with surrogate compensation.

 1. Base Compensation

-2. All Surrogacy Services Covered
+2. Coverage of Surrogacy Services

-In addition to receiving a monthly payment for being a surrogate, any other additional costs during surrogacy will be paid for by the intended parents.
+In addition to receiving a monthly payment for being a surrogate, any surrogacy- related costs during surrogacy will be paid for by the intended parents.
 A gestational surrogate is already giving a great deal of her time and energy to this process; she will not be expected to financially contribute, too.
 It will cost you nothing to become a surrogate!

 - Medical Expenses — insurance premiums/deductibles, co-pays, vitamins, and more.